-This is a surprising title which hasn’t really been discussed as a missing Matthew Smith game, and really it isn’t much to do with Matthew apart from improving one of his games on the Commodore 64 and might have been a bit of a dig at Matthew Smith when he went to Software Projects and took Manic Miner with him.
+This is a surprising title which hasn’t really been discussed as a missing Matthew Smith game, and really it isn’t much to do with Matthew apart from improving one of his games on the Commodore 64 and was most likely a bit of a dig at Matthew Smith when he went to Software Projects and took Manic Miner with him.

 The idea for this title was to improve upon the C64 version of Manic Miner.
 This may have included the use of multi-colour graphics and other graphical and sonic improvements.

 According to a news article about the title, the game was at an “advanced state of development” at the time of them writing.
-There were stated ti also be "many improvements" to the original game to take advantage of the C64 infrastructure over the ZX Spectrum.
+There were stated to also be “many improvements” to the original game to take advantage of the C64 infrastructure over the ZX Spectrum.

 Additionally (thanks to Andrew Nicklin!) in PC Games 1984, the following news snippet was given: